 K-9 (2009-10) was a British/Australian television series featuring K-9, a talking robotic dog created for the 1977 series of Doctor Who by writers Bob Baker and Dave Martin.
-The K-9 series was created by Bob Baker and Paul Tams and revolved around a K-9 capable of flying in adventures set in London in the near future.
-26 25-minute episodes were made.
+The K-9 series was created by Bob Baker and Paul Tams and revolved around the adventures of a flying K-9 set in London in the near future.
+26 × 25-minute episodes were made.

 K-9 was popular with Doctor Who's young audiences and remained in the show until 1981, when he starred in Doctor Who's first spin-off series, K-9 and Company, which only made it to one 50-minute pilot.